anmaped/rmtld3synth/readme.md

 Arg                   | Description
 ----------------------|-----------------------------------------------------
  Flags:|
+  --synth-smtlibv2    |Enables synthesis for SMT-LIBv2 language
-  --simplify        |Simplify quantified RMTLD formulas using CAD --smt-lib-v2      |Enables Satisfability problem encoding in SMT-LIBv2 language Input:|
+  --synth-ocaml       |Enables synthesis for Ocaml language --synth-cpp11       |Enables synthesis for C++11 language --synth-spark2014   |Enables synthesis for Spark2014 language --simpl-cad         |Simplify quantified RMTLD formulas using CAD Input:|
   --input-sexp        |Inputs sexp expression (RMTLD3 formula) --input-latexeq     |Inputs latex equation expressions (RMTLD3 formula) --input-rmdsl       |Inputs rmdsl expressions for schedulability analysis --config-file       |File containing synthesis settings Output:|
   --out-smt-file      |Set the output filename and directory for SMTLIBv2 file --out-mon-folder    |Set the output folder for monitor synthesis Options:|
   --verbose           |Enables verbose mode
-  --version         |Version and SW information
-  --help            |Display this list of options
+  --version           |Version and SW information --help              |Display this list of options

 Consider that we want to solve the formula `(LessThan (Constant 0) (Duration (Constant 10) (Prop A)))`.
-Then, we use `rmtld3synth --smt-lib-v2 --input-sexp <this-formula> --out-smt-file <output-file-name>` to generate the Z3 input files.
+Then, we use `rmtld3synth --synth-smtlibv2 --input-sexp <this-formula> --out-smt-file <output-file-name>` to generate the Z3 input files.
 Run Z3 solver with the generated file to get `sat` or `unsat` result.
 A direct call from our tool to Z3 is not yet implemented.

 #### Overview of the configuration file